erikwijmans/skynet-ddp-slurm-example/README.md

 1. When debugging, either use only 1 process or switch the backend to PyTorch's GLOO.
 See [here](https://pytorch.org/docs/stable/distributed.html?highlight=init_pr#torch.distributed.init_process_group) and [here](https://github.com/erikwijmans/skynet-ddp-slurm-example/blob/master/ddp_example/ddp_utils.py#L29).
 Ideally, debug with both GLOO and 1 process!
-1. Never use `scancel <job_id>` to cancel a job.
+1. Use `scancel <job_id>` to cancel a job sparringly.
 Any processes not in a NCCL operation will exit immediately and the processes within a NCCL operation will hang infinitely!
 This example shows how to add signal handlers such that a job will exit cleanly when you send `SIGURS2`, which can be sent to all processes in the job via`scancel --signal USR2 <job_id>`.